ipl-adm/material-dynmap/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Contributor covenant code of conduct

-## Our Pledge
+## Our pledge

 We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body